-- Make sure your doctor knows if you are pregnant, or if you have kidney disease, liver disease, stomach ulcers, heart disease, low blood pressure, or mental illness.
-Tell your doctor if you also have a fever, infection, or trauma.
+- Make sure your doctor knows if you have liver disease, kidney disease, heart or blood vessel disease, high or low blood pressure, lung disease, seizures, stomach ulcers or bleeding, or a history of heart attack, stroke, or mental illness.
+Tell your doctor if you have galactose intolerance, severe lactase deficiency, or glucose-galactose malabsorption.

 - Make sure any doctor or dentist who treats you knows that you are using this medicine.
 You may need to stop using this medicine several days before having surgery or medical tests.

 - This medicine may make you dizzy, lightheaded, or drowsy.
 Do not drive, use machines, or do anything else that could be dangerous until you know how this medicine affects you.
 Stand or sit up slowly if you are dizzy.
 This is more likely to happen when you begin to use the medicine or if your dose is increased.

 - Check with your doctor if you have loss of appetite, lower back pain, nausea, vomiting, severe stomach pain, or weakness while taking this medicine.
 These may be symptoms of retroperitoneal fibrosis.
 This is more likely to occur if you receive high doses of this medicine or use it for a long time.

 - This medicine has caused unusual behavior in some people.
 Talk with your doctor if you start having intense urges to spend money or gamble or if your sex drive increases while you are using this medicine.

 - If you have Parkinson disease, it is important that your doctor check your skin for melanoma (skin cancer) regularly.

 - Do not stop using this medicine suddenly without asking your doctor.
 You may need to slowly decrease your dose before stopping it completely.

 - Your doctor will need to check your blood or urine at regular visits while you are using this medicine.
 Be sure to keep all appointments.